iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   initialization.
 And no data files (with actual content) will ever be pushed to Git repository, only dvc-files that are needed to reproduce them.

 * `.dvc/state` - this file is used for optimization.
-The file contains data files checksums with respective timestamps and inodes to avoid unnecessary checksum computations.
+It is a sqlite db, that contains checksums for files in a project with respective timestamps and inodes to avoid unnecessary checksum computations.
 It also contains a list of links(from cache to workspace) created by dvc and is used to cleanup your workspace when calling `dvc checkout`.

 * `.dvc/updater` - this file is used store latest available version of dvc, which is used to remind user to upgrade.

 * `.dvc/updater.lock` - a lock file for `.dvc/updater`.